12/12/2019

 When the lease has been forfeited by peaceable re-entry, the tenant’s fixtures revert to the landlord and the tenant has no right to remove them.

-However, it is a different matter when it comes to goods left behind in the premises.
-The tenant remains the legal owner, so the landlord could be sued by the tenant if he or she sells or disposes of their possessions.
+It is a different matter when it comes to goods left behind on the premises.
+The tenant remains the legal owner, so the landlord could be sued by the tenant if he or she sells or disposes of their possessions without prior written consent from the tenant.

 To avoid being sued by the tenant for the disposal of the goods, it is advisable to include clauses within the lease setting out what the landlord may do under these circumstances.